The 5 Stages of Grief for Hospice Patients

 Instead of directly asking if they are feeling sad or distressed, this question focuses on what helps them manage difficult emotions.
 It can lead to a conversation about their emotional state and also highlight ways in which you could offer support and comfort.

-We offer a Grief Support Group 2x/mo.
+We offer a free Grief Support Group to anyone in our area who is processing through grief.
 For more information, click here.

 Previous